fkie-cad/linux-firmware-corpus/replication/README.md

 $ poetry build
 $ pip install dist/replicate_lfwc-0.1.0.tar.gz
 ```

-### FACT Vagrant Image

-We provide an easily accessible, non-invasive way to install FACT using Vagrant.

-See the [Vagrantfile][./Vagrantfile] for configuration options.

 ## Usage
 After installing as described above, the script is exposed as